 - Incarceration due to drug or alcohol use leading to poor supervision for the children

 “If a parent is on drugs, does this mean they can’t see their children?”
 Not necessarily.
 If a judge awards custody to the non-using parent, it does not mean the addicted parent won’t see their children.
-Instead, the judge may allow for supervised visits in the presence of a third party, and the non-addicted parent may be awarded sole legal and physical custody.
+Instead, the judge may allow for supervised visits in the presence of a third party, and the non-addicted parent may be awarded sole legal and physical custody in Texas.